Jusuf Barčić: Early life

-Barčić was born in 1967 in the hamlet of Barčići in Petrovice, Kalesija.
+Barčić was born in 1967 in the hamlet of Barčići in Petrovice, Kalesija to father Salih and mother Rasima.
 He studied at the Gazi Husrev Bey's Madrasa, where from 1984 to 1987 he memorised Qur'an and became a hafiz.

 Barčić left Bosnia and Herzegovina during the Bosnian War and studied Islamic studies in Medina, Saudi Arabia.
 He studied under the mentorship of Al-Albani, one of the best-known Salafist authorities.
 While a student, Barčić did a final proofreading of the 1991 edition of Besim Korkut's Bosnian translation of the Qur'an.
 The publishing of the translation of the Qur'an was ordered by King Fahd of Saudi Arabia and was financed by the Ministry of Hajj and Waqif of Saudi Arabia.

 During the war in the 1990s, Barčić was a representative of the Vienna-based International Islamic Relief Organization for the city of Zenica.
-The network established by the Islamic "charity" organisations helped spread material and non-material aid to the Islamic State and helped their recruiting campaign.
-Metodieva notes that the humanitarian aid of the Islamic organisation was linked to the growth of the Salafist communities in Bosnia and Herzegovina.
+The network established by the Islamic "charity" organisations helped spread material and non-material aid to the Bosnian mujahideen.
+Metodieva notes that the humanitarian assistance of the Islamic organisation was linked to the growth of the Salafist communities in Bosnia and Herzegovina.